 Keeping an eye on the data

-Aggregated, de-identified testing data will be collected in a digital dashboard, which will be reviewed daily by the BU administration in search of any indicators of community spread.
+Aggregated, de-identified testing data is collected in a digital dashboard, which is reviewed daily by the BU administration in search of any indicators of community spread.

 If there is leftover specimen after your COVID-19 test is performed, the laboratory will remove information that identifies you and make the anonymized specimen available to researchers for educational and scientific purposes.
 If you have any questions, please contact the Boston University Charles River Campus Institutional Review Board at IRB@bu.edu or 617-358-6115.

 Protecting personal health information has been an integral part of the planning for the creation of the BU Clinical Testing Laboratory from the start.
 The lab does not hold the names of persons being tested.
 You can learn more on our Privacy & Health Data page.